 Grizzly Night in Montana

-So there I was, in Glacier National Park when a I woke up next to my fire and saw a big ass grizzly about ten feet away...
+So there I was, in Glacier National Park, when I woke up next to the fire and saw a full-grown grizzly bear just a few yards away...

 First, let me explain how I got into this sticky situation.
 When I was younger, one of my friend’s uncle worked for U.S. Fish and Wildlife Service out of Bozeman, MT.
 He was a fish biologist and worked on a fish counting survey in the summer focused on bull trout (an endangered species of fish native to Montana).
 I worked as a volunteer for the fish counts several years in a row during August.
 Every time, we stayed at the KOA campground in St. Mary, Montana, just outside the national park's east boundary.
 This is relevant because I was later employed at said KOA where I became better friends with the owner’s son.
 Anyway, in the summer of 2016, I called up my friend (the owner's son) at the KAO and told him I’d be coming to Glacier with a friend and was wondering if we could stay with him at his cabin.
 My buddy told me that he wouldn’t be in Glacier that weekend, but that it was fine if my friend and I crashed in his cabin.